 PURSUANT TO THE STATUTES IN SUCH cases made and provided, notice is hereby given that an application will be made to the Supreme Court of the State of New York, at a Special Term of said court, to be held at Chambers thereof in the County Court-house, in the City of New York, on Thursday, the 16th day of May, 1889, at the opening of court on that day, or as soon thereafter as counsel can be heard thereon, for the appointment of Commissioners of Estimate and Assessment in the above-entitled matter.
-The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or avenue known as East One Hundred and Forty-first street, extending from Rider avenue to Locust avenue, in the Twenty-third Ward of the City of New York, as the same has been hereto-fore laid out and designated as a first-class street or road by the Department of Public Parks, being the tollowing described lots, pieces or parcels of land, viz.:
+The nature and extent of the improvement hereby inof Estimate and Assessment in the above-entitled matter.
+The nature and extent of the improvement hereby intended is the acquisition of title, in the name and on behalf of the Mayor, Aldermen and Commonalty of the City of New York, for the use of the public, to all the lands and premises, with the buildings thereon and the appurtenances thereto belonging, required for the opening of a certain street or avenue known as East One Hundred and Forty-first street, extending from Rider avenue to Locust avenue, in the Twenty-third Ward of the City of New York, as the same has been heretofore laid out and designated as a first-class street or road by the Department of Public Parks, being the following described lots, pieces or parcels of land, viz.: PARCEL A.

-Beginning at a point in the eastern line of Rider ave Beginning at a point in the eastern line of Rider avenue, distant 473.73 feet southerly from the intersection of the south line of East One Hundred and Forty-fourth street and the eastern line of Rider avenue.
+Beginning at a point in the eastern line of Rider avenue, distant 473-73 feet southerly from the intersection of the south line of East One Hundred and Forty-fourth street and the eastern line of Rider avenue.

-18t.
+1st.
 Thence southerly, along the eastern line of Rider avenue, for 56.58 feet.

 2d.
-Thence southeasterly, deflecting 62° og' 10' to the left, for 265.49 feet, to the western line of the portion of Morris avenue that is 80 feet wide.

-3d.
-Thence northerly, along the western line of Morris avenue, for 56.222 feet.
+Thence southeasterly, deflecting 62° og' 10" to the left, for 265.49 feet, to the western line of the portion of Morris avenue, for 56.22 feet, along the western line of Morris avenue, for 56.222 feet.